renatoathaydes/spock-reports/README.md

 To enable this Spock extension, you only need to declare a dependency to it (if using Maven, Ivy, Gradle etc) or, just add the jar to the project's classpath.

-Spock-reports is available on Maven Central and on JCenter.
+Spock-reports is available on Maven Central.

 Version compatibility: